AlphaSense vs PitchBook Comparison

 Which platform is most secure for regulated financial institutions?

 AlphaSense and ZoomInfo both hold SOC 2 Type II and ISO 27001 certifications.
 AlphaSense additionally offers private cloud deployment where internal content never leaves the customer's network.
-ZoomInfo adds ISO 27701 and TRUSTe GDPR/CCPA validations.
+ZoomInfo adds ISO 27701 and TRUSTe GDPR/CCPA validations, all renewed annually.
+PitchBook inherits SOX compliance from Morningstar but does not hold independent SOC 2 or ISO 27001 certifications, which may require additional vendor risk assessment for some regulated institutions.

 Who are the typical users of each platform?